-- a.
-Voting interest and equity interest - (1) Voting interest is the percent of ownership in the voting equity of the U.S. affiliate.
+a.
+Voting interest and equity interest

+- (1) Voting interest is the percent of ownership in the voting equity of the U.S. affiliate.
 Voting equity consists of ownership interests that have a say in the management of the company.
 Examples of voting equity include capital stock that has voting rights, and a general partner's interest in a partnership. - (2) Equity interest is the percent of ownership in the total equity (voting and nonvoting) of the U.S. affiliate.
 Nonvoting equity consists of ownership interests that do not have a say in the management of the company.
 An example of nonvoting equity is preferred stock that has no voting rights.

-Voting interest and equity interest are not always equal.
+Voting interest and equity interest are not \(\rightarrow \righta always equal.
 For example, an owner can have a 100 percent voting interest in a U.S. affiliate but own less than 100 percent of the affiliate's total equity.
 This situation is illustrated in the following example.

-Example: U.S. affiliate A has two classes of stock, common and preferred.
-There are 50 shares of common stock outstanding.
+common stock outstanding.
 Each common share is entitled to one vote and has an ownership interest in 1 percent of the total owners' equity amount.
 There are 50 shares of preferred stock outstanding.
 Each preferred share has an ownership interest in 1 percent of the total owners' equity amount but has no voting rights.
 Foreign parent B owns all 50 shares of the common stock.
 U.S. investors own all 50 shares of the preferred stock.
-Because foreign parent B owns all of the voting stock, foreign parent B has a 100 percent voting interest in U.S. affiliate A. However, because all 50 of the nonvoting preferred shares are owned by U.S. investors, foreign parent B has only a 50 percent interest in the owners' equity amount of U.S. affiliate A.
+Because 51 voting interest in U.S. affiliate A. However, because all 50 of the nonvoting preferred shares are owned by U.S. investors, foreign parent B has only a 50 percent interest in the owners' equity amount of U.S. affiliate A.

 - b.
 Determining place of residence and country of jurisdiction of individuals - An individual is considered a resident of, and subject to the jurisdiction of, the country in which he or she is physically located.
-The following guidelines apply to individuals who do not reside in their country of citizenship. - (1) Individuals who reside, or expect to reside, outside their country of citizenship for less than one year are considered to be residents of their country of citizenship. - (2) Individuals who reside, or expect to reside, outside their country of citizenship for one year or more are considered to be residents of the country in which they are residing, except as provided in paragraphs (3) and (4) below. - (3) If an owner or employee of a business enterprise resides outside the country of location of the enterprise for one year or more for the purpose of furthering the business of the enterprise, and the country of the business enterprise is the country of citizenship of the owner or employee, then the owner or employee is considered a resident of the country of citizenship, provided there is the intent to return to the country of citizenship within a reasonable period of time.
+The following guidelines apply to individuals who do not reside in their country of citizenship. - (1) Individuals who reside, or expect to reside, outside their country of citizenship for less than one year are considered to be residents of their country of citizenship. - (2) Individuals who reside, or expect to reside, outside their country of citizenship for one year or more are considered to be residents of the country in which they are residing, except as provided in paragraphs (3) and (4) below. - (3) If an owner or employee of a business enterprise resides outside the country of location of the enterprise for one year or more for the purpose of furthering the business of the enterprise, and the country of the business enterprise is the country of citizenship of the owner or employee, then the owner or employee is considered a resident of the country of citizenship, provided there is the intent to return to the country of citizenship within a reasonable period